telerik/document-processing-docs/libraries/radspreadprocessing/features/worksheetpagesetup.md

 * __ScaleFactor__: Specify the scale factor to print with value in the range from 50% to 400%.

+* __FitToPagesTall__: Holds the number of pages tall the worksheet will be scaled to when it's printed.
+The default value is 1.

+* __FitToPagesWide__: The number of pages wide the worksheet will be scaled to when it's printed.
+The default value is 1.

+* __FitToPages__: Allows you to specify whether the worksheet will be scaled according to a number of pages.
+If the value of this property is *true*, the worksheet will be scaled according to the **FitToPagesWide** and **FitToPagesTall** values.
+Otherwise, it will be scaled according to the **ScaleFactor** value.

 * __PrintOptions__: Specify print options such as whether to print gridlines or row and column headings.